Central extensions, derivations, and automorphisms of semi-direct sums of the Witt algebra with its intermediate series modules: Introduction

-One of the key techniques that we use throughout comes from the fact that $A(\lambda)$ is the \emph{adjoint} (or \emph{restricted dual}) of $B(\lambda)$.
-This results in many of the computations for $\W_A(\lambda)$ to appear when computing a different property of $\W_B(\lambda)$ (for example, when computing derivations of $\W_B(\lambda)$, we encounter equations that appear when computing central extensions of $\W_A(\lambda)$).
-This means that we only have to compute solutions to the equations once, and suggests a strong relationship between the cohomologies of semi-direct sums of Lie algebras with modules which are adjoint to each other.
+In particular, we exploit the fact the cohomology of $\W_X(\lambda)$ with values in the trivial module can be split into sums over cohomology groups of $\W$ with values in antisymemtric powers of the \emph{restricted dual} of $X$.
+We need only consider the restricted dual since the modules with which we are working are $\ZZ$-graded.
+This allows us to use the fact that $A(\lambda)$ is the restricted dual of $B(\lambda)$ to minimise the number of computations required.
+For example, when computing derivations of $\W_B(\lambda)$, we encounter equations that appear when computing central extensions of $\W_A(\lambda)$, so we only have to compute solutions to the equations once.
+This is not surprising in light of Proposition \ref{prop:intro cohomology splitting}: setting $n=2$, we observe that one of the components of $\HH^2(\W_X(\lambda))$ is $\HH^1(\W;X(\lambda)')$, which is part of the computation of derivations of $\W_X(\lambda)$.

+Finally, we end the paper by computing (Leibniz) central extensions and derivations of $\widetilde{\W}$ in Section \ref{sec:W tilde}.
+The techniques and proofs are almost identical to those for $\W_X(\lambda)$.